 Q: Why doesn't my Pagan Daybook 7 registration code work with Pagan Daybook 8?

 A: Pagan Daybook 7 and Pagan Daybook 8 are distinct applications, and need to be paid for separately.
 Please see the Alchemy Mindworks upgrade page for upgrade information.

 Q: I thought Pagan Daybook was registered as bookware by buying Coven... or maybe it was Legacy.
 How does registration by buying a book work?

 A: Pagan Daybook II registered as bookware with Coven.
 Pagan Daybook 3 registered as bookware with Legacy.
-The details of registering Pagan Daybook 7 as bookware can be found in the Registration document installed with Pagan Daybook.
+Pagan Daybook 8 registers with cash at the moment.
 Time marches on.